evanx/chronica/README.md

 #### Triggering alerts

-The URLs are checked every `interval` e.g. 45 seconds, and a non-zero `debounceCount` is used for debouncing status changes.
+The URLs are checked every `interval` e.g. 45 seconds, and a `debounceCount` is used for debouncing status changes.

 ```javascript
 function getEventType(service, status) {